georgevio/ESP32-Zenoh/readme.md

 #define Z_BATCH_MULTICAST_SIZE 2048
 #define Z_CONFIG_SOCKET_TIMEOUT 5000
 ```
-*MOST IMPORTANT* seems to be the line `Z_CONFIG_SOCKET_TIMEOUT 100`from 100 to 5000. ** LATER ADDITION: It seems to work with #define Z_CONFIG_SOCKET_TIMEOUT 1000**.
+*MOST IMPORTANT* seems to be the line `Z_CONFIG_SOCKET_TIMEOUT 100`from 100 to 5000. **LATER ADDITION: It seems to work with #define Z_CONFIG_SOCKET_TIMEOUT 1000**.
 Feel free to experiment with shorter values, but definitely much bigger than the initial 100.
-Moreover, it mentions in the config.h `pass values to CMake to change the following tokens`, so feel free to pass them via CMake.
+Moreover, it mentions in the config.h `"*pass values to CMake to change the following tokens*"`, so feel free to pass them via CMake.

 ## 7. UDP vs TCP

 zenoh can listen to both UDP and TCP.
 The only line you need to change is

 `#define LOCATOR "udp/demo.zenoh.io:7447"`

 to

 `#define LOCATOR "tcp/demo.zenoh.io:7447"`

 Make sure that the server is working (the zenoh people kindly enabled during the writing of this project, thank you!).
 The easiest way to test is `telnet demo.zenoh.io:7447`.
 If it stays connected, it works.
 If you have DHCP issues with `demo.zenoh.io`, switch to IP address of it.